gourabsen21s/Simple-Ai-Paraphraser/README.md

 A modern **AI-powered text paraphrasing application** built using generative AI.
 The system takes user input, processes it through an AI backend, and returns a paraphrased version in real time along with a live word count.

-This project demonstrates practical usage of **LLMs, REST APIs, and frontend–backend separation** in a clean and extensible architecture.
+This project demonstrates practical usage of **Large Language Models (LLMs)**, **RESTful APIs**, and a **clean frontend–backend architecture** suitable for real-world applications.

+---

+## Overview

+The AI Paraphraser is designed to be simple, fast, and extensible.
+Users can input text through a web interface, receive an AI-generated paraphrased version instantly, and monitor word count as they type.

+The backend leverages transformer-based models, while the frontend remains lightweight and responsive.

 ---